-1. Any use or development proposed within or adjacent to an FWHCA with which state or federally endangered, threatened, or sensitive species have a primary association, shall ensure the FWHCA is protected as required by this SMP.
-If the Shoreline Administrator determines that a proposal is likely to impact an FWHCA adversely, additional protective measures (e.g., protective buffer standards, mitigation, and monitoring programs under SMC 18.13) may be required.

-- 2. Applicants shall provide a preliminary FWHCA assessment for all proposals involving riparian areas.
-The assessment must establish and/or confirm the base buffer necessary to ensure no net loss of ecological functions occurring at the reach-scale for the riparian area in question. - 3.
-The City or its qualified professional biologist shall condition the approval of activities located in the FWHCA or its buffer as necessary.
+- 1. Any use, development, or modification proposed within or adjacent to an FWHCA with which state or federally endangered, threatened, or sensitive species have a primary association, shall ensure the FWHCA is protected as required by this SMP.
+If the Shoreline Administrator determines that a proposal is likely to impact an FWHCA adversely, additional protective measures (e.g., protective buffer standards, mitigation, and monitoring programs under SMC 18.13) may be required. - 2.
+Applicants shall provide a preliminary FWHCA assessment for all proposals involving riparian areas.
+The assessment must recognize the buffer necessary to ensure no net loss of ecological functions occurring at the reach-scale for the riparian area in question. - 3.
+The City shall condition the approval of activities located in the FWHCA or its buffer as necessary.
 Approval conditions shall require the applicant to mitigate any potential adverse impacts according to the approved critical area report, mitigation, and monitoring plans. - 4.
 Structures that prevent the migration of salmonids shall not be allowed in the portion of water bodies currently or historically used by anadromous fish.
 Fish bypass facilities shall be provided, as necessary, to allow the upstream and downstream migration of all salmonid life stages and shall prevent juveniles migrating downstream from being trapped or harmed.

-4.4.6 Wetlands Regulations
+4.4.5 Wetlands Regulations

-- 215 - 1.
-No net loss of wetland functions and values shall occur as a result of the overall project.
+- 1. All wetland review activities, as defined, shall be subject to these regulations. - No net loss of wetland area, functions and values, including lost time when the wetland does not perform the function, shall occur as a result of the overall project's wetland review activities.
 Only unavoidable wetland impacts will be authorized.
-In addition to the requirements in SMP Section 4.3, the following mitigation measures to minimize and reduce wetland impacts shall be required: - a.
-Mitigation shall achieve equivalent or greater biological functions.
+In addition to the requirements in SMP Section - 4.3, the following mitigation measures to minimize and reduce wetland impacts shall be required: - a.
+Mitigation shall achieve equivalent or greater biological functions. - b.
+Mitigation actions shall rely on the order of preference in SMC 18.13.100, however, wetland preservation alone shall not be considered as achieving the no net loss standard of this SMP.